-7.2.1 Research Potential
+6.7.1 Research Potential

-As described above, the research potential of Aboriginal archaeological sites is based on the amount of new information which might be obtained from more detailed investigation of the site, the representativeness or ability of the site to demonstrate a type of site or deposit and, the rarity or distinctiveness of the site in relation to other sites.
+As described in Section 6.6, the research potential of Aboriginal archaeological sites are based on the amount of new information which might be obtained from more detailed investigation of the site; the representativeness or ability of the site to demonstrate a type of site or deposit; and, the rarity or distinctiveness of the site in relation to other sites.

 The results of the fieldwork have demonstrated that although parts of the eastern precinct contain a deep and partially stratified soil deposit, these areas only contained extremely low densities of Aboriginal cultural material.
-Areas which contained the highest artefact densities (i.e. ridgelines and hill crests) corresponded with several of the shallowest test pits which were excavated, and rarely exceeded a depth of 300 millimetres Error!
-Reference source not found..
+Areas which contained the highest artefact densities () corresponded with several of the shallowest test pits which were excavated, and rarely exceeded a depth of 300 millimetres.
 However, none of the three artefact scatters demonstrated an intact stratigraphic sequence or ability to provide a chronological sequence.
 While further excavation in the location of the three artefact concentrations would provide a larger dataset of Aboriginal lithics, it is unlikely that analysis of the recovered artefacts would provide new information on the Aboriginal occupation of the study area, which is a key requirement of the research potential criterion.

-The test excavations have identified three, relatively small, open artefact scatters located on adjacent ridgelines which possibly represent either concurrent or consecutive camp locations which, while may having been visited over a period of time, were not subject to intense occupation.
-As such, the artefact assemblage is representative of other such artefact scatters within the local Hawkesbury-Nepean catchment area, and as such is considered typical of the region.
-While it is interesting to note two distinct artefact scatters located in close proximity, the presence of open campsites without in situ evidence of artefact production is relatively common on the Cumberland Plain and as such, the sites do not provide evidence of any particular rarity in terms of the their archaeology.
+The test excavations have identified three, relatively small, open artefact scatters which possibly represent either concurrent or consecutive camp locations which, while it may have been visited over a period of time, was not subject to intense occupation.
+As such, the artefact assemblage is representative of other such artefact scatters within the local, Hawkesbury-Nepean catchment area, and as such is considered typical of the region.
+While it is interesting to note two distinct artefact scatters located in close proximity, the presence of open campsites without in situ evidence of artefact production are relatively common on the Cumberland Plain and as such, the sites do not provide evidence of any particular rarity in terms of the their archaeology.